-The tailoring of LED luminaires can make a big difference in lighting performance.
+The customisation of LED luminaires can make a big difference in lighting performance.
 Apart from the light output, the right selection of optics can significantly improve the lighting of vertical surfaces, for example.
-This could be very important in logistic rooms, where the forklift drivers and collectors need to be able to read the texts on the sides of the packages.
+This could be very important in logistic rooms, where the forklift drivers and collectors need to clearly see the signs and pallet markings.

-Luminaires can also be tailored by having different surface treatment options to suit the environmental effects of a particular setting.
+Luminaires can also be customised by having different surface treatment options to suit the environmental effects of a particular setting.